Triangle Wind Ensemble

 The Triangle Wind Ensemble is an adult wind ensemble based in North Carolina's Triangle region.
 Many of the area's most talented wind and percussion players join together weekly to practice and perform an exciting range of music for audiences in both formal and informal settings.
 Our repertoire includes transcriptions of orchestral classics, original compositions for wind band, small ensemble pieces, popular medleys and arrangements, as well as holiday and patriotic music for special occasions.

-Now celebrating our nineteenth year, TWE is based in Cary, where we perform at the Cary Arts Center and Koka Booth Amphitheatre.
+Now celebrating our twentieth year, TWE is based in Cary, where we perform at the Cary Arts Center and Koka Booth Amphitheatre.
 We also give concerts at other locations in the Triangle, the state of North Carolina, and beyond, and partner with outstanding high school and university ensembles for joint performances.
 Other activities include charity fundraisers, community concert series, and concerts senior residential communities by invitation.
 If you are interested in hiring the Triangle Wind Ensemble to perform at your event, please Contact us for additional information and rates.
-Smaller ensembles, including flute ensembles, brass choirs, and jazz combos may be available.
+Smaller ensembles, including flute ensembles, brass quintets and choirs, and jazz combos may be available.

 The Triangle Wind Ensemble is a 501(c)(3) organization funded in part by concert ticket sales, member dues, grants, and generous donations from our Sponsors.
 If you are interested in supporting the TWE's mission with donations of either time or money, please Contact us for more information or click the button to the right.
 Thank you!